Adrigorithm/AdriTemplater/README.md

 - `cd AdriTemplater`

 ### Where is my pip package? wtf?
-**No.** This code is not near production ready, I might make it so someday, provided this project is actually used by somebody.
+**No.** I CBA to do this, it's just a singular python file, it makes no sense to me to put this on pip pkgs.

 Now it is time to run the script (You will need `python` to run this).
 - `python3 templater.py` (or `python3 templater.py -h`) will show you the CLI synompsis, this is your main reference.